Jang-Woo-AnnaSoft/execution-boundaries/README.md

 it must consider fire risk,
 and it must not start if another heat source is already active.

-### This is the missing layer between intent and execution.
+This is the missing layer between intent and execution.

-## You can describe device behavior in JSON — not code.
+**You can describe device behavior in JSON — not code.**
-## This lets you define safe actions without rewriting firmware.
+**This lets you define safe actions without rewriting firmware.**

+---

+We keep trying to make AI smarter.
+But maybe that’s not the problem.

+The real issue is what happens before action.

+Manufacturers predefine the **meaning** of actions and **safety rules**.
+AI checks them **before** taking any action.
+Users set what is **allowed**.

+**AI is not deciding.
+It’s following predefined rules.**

 ---